skuroda/PackageResourceViewer/README.md

 `PackageResourceViewer: Edit Package Resource`:

 Open package resources as an editable file.
 Upon execution, this plugin will create a directory (if necessary) as well as save the resource.
-Note that these regular expressions are only compared against the file or directory name.

 ## Settings
 `ignore_patterns`:

-A list of regular expressions of files to ignore.
+A list of regular expressions patterns to ignore.
+Note that these regular expressions are compared against the file or directory name.

 `open_multiple`: